Hydrodynamic theory of wetting by active particles: NUMERICAL IMPLEMENTATION

-To generate a theoretical bound for the onset of instability, we follow the method outlined in Section 3 of \cite{Mason2023}.
+For the bulk fluid (without boundaries), the presence of two-phase coexistence is characterised by the spinodal (which is the boundary of linear stability of the homogeneous fluid) and the binodal (which determines the densities of the coexisting liquid and vapour).
+To compute the spinodal, we follow the method outlined in Section 3 of \cite{Mason2023a}.
 As the spinodal is defined in the absence of a potential, our modified equations have no effect on the linear stability analysis.
-For the theoretical spinodal line shown in Figure \ref{fig:binodal_spinodal}, we truncate the (infinite) instability matrix of a homogeneous state to a $10 \times 10$ matrix, which is sufficient for good convergence as discussed in \cite{Mason2023}.
+For the theoretical spinodal line shown in Figure \ref{fig:binodal_spinodal}, we truncate the (infinite) instability matrix of a homogeneous state to a $10 \times 10$ matrix, which is sufficient for good convergence as discussed in \cite{Mason2023a}.

-To generate the numerical spinodal, we follow the same method as in \cite{Mason2023}.
-We initialise the system with a homogeneous density field, and then add a small perturbation corresponding to the eigenfunction with the largest instability.
-We then classify the phases according to the mean square deviation of the density field from the homogeneous state, using the same classification as in \cite{Mason2023}.
+We confirm this theoretical prediction by finding the spinodal numerically.
+For this, we initialise the system with a homogeneous density field, and then add a small perturbation corresponding to the eigenfunction with the largest eigenvalue (if this eigenvalue is positive, we expect instability).
+We then classify the phases according to the mean square deviation of the density field from the homogeneous state, using the same classification scheme as in \cite{Mason2023a}.
 Although the spinodal is formally defined in the limit of large system size, our simulations are run in a system size of $L_x = 20$ with a grid of $200 \times 30$ points.
 We find good agreement between theory and numerics, as shown in Figure \ref{fig:binodal_spinodal}.
 No significant deviations are visible if a larger system size or smaller lattice spacing are used.
-This provides a check for the validity of our numerical routine and computational parameters, as we can see that the physics of stability are preserved appropriately.
+The theoretical spinodal also provides a check for the validity of our numerical routine and computational parameters, as we can see that the physics of stability are preserved appropriately.